edvinerikson/frostbite-rcon-utils-node/docs/api/createPacket.md

 1. `sequence` A Number.
 Keeps track of request/response pair.
 2. `isFromServer` A Boolean.
 Indicating that this packet originated on the server.
 3. `isResponse` A Boolean.
 Indicating that this is a response to another packet.
-4. `data` An Array.
+4. `words` An Array.
 That have the command + arguments to be sent.

 #### Returns